bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 various [protocol functions](#joystick-protocols), which can send inputs and commands to the vehicle, or trigger interface events.

-{% note() %}
+#### Function Mapping

-Cockpit provides three independent sets of function mappings, which are automatically selected between based on the connected vehicle type.
+Cockpit provides three independent sets of function mappings, which are automatically pre-selected based on the connected vehicle type:

+{{ easy_image(src="joystick-function-mapping", width=600, center=true) }}

+Non-active mappings can be previewed by clicking on them, and switched to by clicking the switch button that appears while previewing:

+{{ easy_image(src="joystick-mapping-switch", width=250, center=true) }}

 Changes to a mapping are synchronised to/from the [User](#users), including changes to which vehicle type(s) a mapping gets selected for.
 It is also possible to manually export the function mappings as a file, and import them into another User or a different Cockpit instance/device.

-{% end %}
+##### Buttons and Axes

 Known joystick types have an interactive diagram for mapping button and axis functions visually:
 {{ easy_image(src="joystick-button-mapping", width=600, center=true) }}

+Joysticks can be individually enabled/disabled from the toggle-switch under their name, or the entire joystick pipeline can be disabled via the [Joystick Connection Indicator](#joystick-connection-indicator).

 Button presses and axis movements should be mirrored on the diagram, and clicking on a button element in the diagram allows remapping its mapped function.